nspin/nspin.github.io/site/resume.md

 *June – September 2015*

 *   Contributed to the schematics of an inference engine for modeling and analyzing corporate structure.
-*   Built and maintained an Enterprise Java backend that integrated with a relational database and exposed a REST API.
+*   Built and maintained an Enterprise Java backend that interfaced with a relational database and exposed a REST API.
 *   Designed a frontend using Angular.js that demonstrated our software’s modeling capabilities to potential investors.

 **Writer and Founding Member**, *CarlTV, Carleton College, Northfield, MN*

 *September 2015 – Present*

-*   Involved in the scripting and production of Daily-Show like satire program.
+*   Involved in the scripting and production of *Daily Show*-like satire program.
 *   Helped to re-charter the organization, and recruit a new generation of members.

 **Lab Assistant**, *Carleton College CS Department, Northfield, MN*

 *September 2015 – Present*

-*   Aid fellow Compute Science students in developing problem solving skills and algorithmic intuition.
+*   Aided fellow Computer Science students in developing problem solving skills and algorithmic intuition.
-*   Identify, explain, and help correct bugs in student’s Python, Java, C, and Scheme programs.
+*   Identified, explained, and helped correct bugs in student’s Python, Java, C, and Scheme programs.

 **Driver’s Assistant**, *United Parcel Service, Watertown, MA*